CMHAS/RealtimeSolver/readMe.md

 The C++ part of the program is a realtime solver for the time it takes so travel a distance by changing, acceleration, retardation, start, cruise and end velocity.
 This is a project using
-Microsoft Visual Studio Community 2019 Preview
+Microsoft Visual Studio Community 2019
-Version 16.5.0 Preview 3.0
+Version 16.9.4

 # Getting Started
 Use the minimum version of Visual Studio mentioned in the introduction.